abimanyu2515/cctv-dashborard/README.md

-# 📷 CCTV Dashboard
+# CCTV Dashboard

-A modern React-based CCTV monitoring dashboard with real-time camera feed, analytics, and responsive UI.
+A React-based CCTV monitoring dashboard with camera feed and responsive UI.

-## 🚀 Features

-- 📡 Real-time video streaming
-- 📊 Data analytics and visualizations
-- 🌙 Dark mode UI
-- 🧩 Modular and component-based architecture

 ## Technologies Used